Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The goal of treatment is to avoid the food that causes the allergic symptoms.
-There is no medication to prevent food allergies, although research is ongoing.
+There is no medicine to prevent food allergies, although research is ongoing.

 As in adults, it is very important to avoid these foods that cause allergies.
 If you are breastfeeding your child, it is important that you avoid foods to which your child is allergic.

 You may need to give vitamins to your child if he or she is unable to eat certain foods.
-Discuss this with your child's doctor.
+Discuss this with your child's healthcare provider.

-Your child's doctor may also prescribe an emergency kit.
-Be sure to ask your child's doctor about an emergency kit if you don't already have one.
+Your child's healthcare provider may also prescribe an emergency kit.
+Be sure to ask your child's healthcare provider about an emergency kit if you don't already have one.

-Some children under the supervision of their doctor, may be given certain foods after a period of 3 to 6 months.
+Some children under the supervision of their healthcare provider, may be given certain foods after a period of 3 to 6 months.
 This determines whether or not the child has outgrown the allergy.